sharifahstella/LITA_Class_Documentation/README.md

 I explore even more advanced techniques and tips for creating professional-grade reports that effectively communicate your data insights.I fully mastered pivot tables and charts, offering the tools and knowledge to create dynamic, interactive, and insightful reports.

-### Data cleaning and preparations
----
-In the initial Phase of the Data Cleaning and Preparations, we perform the following action;

-- Data Cleaning
-- Handling missing Variable
-- Data Cleaning and Formatting

 ### Explainatory Data Analysis
 ---
 EDA involved the exploring of the Data to answer some questions about the Data such as;